 about me

 Welcome!
-I’m Jasmine (she/her), a white queer doula serving families in the greater Victoria area.
+I’m Jasmine (she/her), a white queer doula serving families on Nova Scotia's south shore.
 My work is to help lay the foundation for a supported pregnancy, birth, and postpartum experience.
 I became a doula after years of working with children and families.
 I bring a deep reverence and respect for babies and children.
 I believe the way we treat pregnant people, new parents, and little ones has to reflect the world we want to live in.
 My hope is that experiencing care, respect, and support during your transition to parenthood has a ripple effect through your life, your family, and your community.

 Over the past four years, I’ve worked especially with first-time parents, families expecting babies after loss, and queer families.
 It has been my privilege to support 70+ families postpartum and accompany the births of 30+ new babies.

 I always have a knitting project on the go, host a craft circle, and never miss a chance to put flowers on my food.
 I’m a mostly fairweather cyclist and an occasionally brave winter ocean dipper.
-My favourite parts of living on southern Vancouver Island are the native wildflowers in spring, camping on Gulf islands, and treats from Fry’s bakery.
+Being new to the area, I am enjoying getting to know new native plants, finding a favourite bakery, and spotting baby animals.
 I would love to incorporate the things that bring you joy into our work together.

 Education: